awsdocs/amazon-workspaces-administration-guide/doc_source/web-access.md

 Web Access isn't currently available in the Asia Pacific \(Mumbai\) Region\.

 **Important**
-Beginning October 1, 2020, customers will no longer be able to use the Amazon WorkSpaces Web Access client to connect to Windows 7 custom WorkSpaces or to Windows 7 Bring Your Own License \(BYOL\) WorkSpaces\.
+Beginning October 1, 2020, customers will no longer be able to use the Amazon Workspaces Web Access client to connect to Windows 7 custom WorkSpaces or to Windows 7 Bring Your Own License \(BYOL\) WorkSpaces\.

 ## Step 1: Enable Web Access to Your WorkSpaces<a name="enable-web-access"></a>